501(c)(3) Donation Rules | Know All Requirements and Best Practices

 By creating a moves management strategy for all donor types, your fundraising team will work towards building long-term relationships that benefit the organization.

-For each campaign or event you create, set up a planning committee comprising board members and volunteers, and staff.
+For each campaign or event you create, set up a planning committee comprising board members volunteers, and staff.
 Delegate tasks to different members and use a single system to keep track of all progress.
 For example, your donor management tool should include options to record any offline communications and other observations.
 Your event ticketing tool must let your staff keep track of sold tickets and purchasers’ information.
 All your donations should be on your fundraising tool so that you are on top of all data and can better your fundraising approach through data-driven fundraising.

 With Donorbox, you have all these options in one tool.